 - Most Effective Google Search Tips & Tricks for 2019

-We all make a ton of SEO mistakes and it’s OKAY!
+We all make a ton of mistakes and it’s OKAY!
 Why?
 SEO is evolving a lot in the recent years and there are tons of updates going on every week.
-So learn from your SEO mistakes and try to avoid them as much as possible to get better search rankings and traffic.
+So learn from your search engine optimization mistakes and try to avoid them as much as possible to get better search rankings and traffic.

 Make sure to start evaluating your search rankings, track your keyword rankings and use proper tools to get ahead of your competition and get better at SEO.

 What mistakes do you make from the above?
 Also do you have any more common SEO mistakes to share that most people make?
 Share your thoughts in the comments below.